American Airlines baggage fees and fare rules

 Notable restrictions

-Published rows in this dataset are route- and product-specific.
-They do not include a separate Basic Economy baggage row, while same-day confirmed change starts at USD 60 on eligible domestic itineraries and seat pricing varies by product.
+American's fee traps are route, fare-family, and timing based: Basic Economy can now cost more for domestic and short-haul checked bags, same-day confirmed change starts at USD 60 on eligible domestic itineraries, and seat pricing varies by product.

-Last verified note: The newest American checked-baggage rows on this page were last verified on 2026-04-27.
-The carry-on, transatlantic baggage, seat, and same-day travel rows currently shown here were last verified on 2025-12-22.
+Last verified note: The newest American domestic and short-haul checked-baggage facts shown here were last verified against American's checked bag policy on 2026-07-01.
+Carry-on, transatlantic baggage, seat, and same-day travel facts were last verified on 2025-12-22.

 Core fee breakdown

-Published rows below are grouped by fee type and retain the route, fare, and timing limits shown in this dataset.
+Published fee rows below are grouped by fee type and retain the route, fare, and timing limits that matter for booking.

 Carry-on rules